pillowflat/reaper-cheat-sheet/README.md

 ### Audio effects for a specific track
 - click 'FX' button, select 'AU: AUReverb2' for example
 - Fade in/out - drag from top/left and top/right corners of audio track

+### Edit things like Volume on a track
+- Click 'Trim' button
+    - select 'Volume' track envelope
+    - Modify Volumen envelope by dragging volume line or adding individual points by:
+        - right-click, 'Insert point'

 ### Render
 - File -> Render...